Wondering how much caffeine is in Coke Zero compared to other sodas?

 You can also make your drinking experience much more enjoyable by pairing it with your favorite pastry.

-If you want to treat yourself or if you’re taking a break from your diet, check out this recipe for salted caramel mocha Frappuccino!
-Believe me; it won’t disappoint you.
+If you want to treat yourself or if you’re taking a break from your diet, try this recipe for a salted caramel mocha Frappuccino.
+Believe me, it won’t disappoint.

 Conclusion

-If you’re looking for a better-tasting energizer than coffee, Coke Zero may not be the product for you.
+If you’re looking for a better-tasting energizer than coffee, Coke Zero may not be the right choice.

 It doesn’t contain nearly the same amount of caffeine and may introduce some health problems.